Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 ## Start here

 Read [build instructions and architecture](NativeDarkMode.md), then the [regression checklist](NativeDarkMode-Checklist.md).
-Build on Windows with `Build-NativeDark.ps1` and launch `bin/NativeDark/publish/BCUninstaller.exe --dark-mode`.
-The build needs Visual Studio desktop/C++ tooling plus .NET 8 and .NET 10 SDKs.
-The default application stays on .NET 8.
-Only the optional GUI build targets .NET 10; dependencies retain their existing targets.
+The solution and supporting projects target .NET 10 and use the repository's normal build/output path.
+Building the complete solution requires Visual Studio 2026 full MSBuild with desktop/C++ tools and the .NET 10 SDK because three projects retain COM references.
+Launch `bin/Release/AnyCPU/BCUninstaller.exe --dark-mode`.
 No switch means light mode, and `--light-mode` overrides `--dark-mode`.

 The executable retains its real elevation and uninstall behavior.
 The external development host used for inspection disconnected execution actions; those